Ackee-Blockchain/reentrancy-examples/contracts/cross-chain-reentrancy/README.md

 }
 ```

-2. **Reentrancy Guard**: Use a reentrancy guard to prevent reentrant calls during the minting process.
+- **Reentrancy Guard**: Use a reentrancyGuard to prevent reentrant calls.

-By adopting these mitigations, developers can prevent cross-chain reentrancy attacks and ensure token integrity across multiple chains.
+By implementing these prevention, cross-chain reentrancy attacks can be prevented, ensuring the security of the Vault.

 ### Resources

 https://medium.com/@mateocesaroni_11308/cross-chain-re-entrancy-54ec2e924e9c